The Cultural Foundations of Cognition

 Location: Presented via Zoom

-On Friday, December 4 at 10 am Dr. Helen E. Davis (UNM PhD, 2014) will present her talk The Cultural Foundations of Cognition via zoom as part of the Anthropology Colloquia Speaker Series, Anthropology in 2020.
-You can access the talk here.
-There is no passcode.
+On Friday, December 4 at 10 am Dr. Helen E. Davis (UNM PhD, 2014) presented her talk The Cultural Foundations of Cognition via zoom as part of the Anthropology Colloquia Speaker Series, Anthropology in 2020.

 Abstract: A growing body of evidence from neuroscience, psychology, anthropology, and economics now suggests that human minds adapt themselves ontogenetically to the culturally-constructed and institutionally-incentivized environments that people encounter while growing up.
 Drawing on this broad constellation of findings, this talk will examine a suite of hypotheses regarding specific aspects of cognition related to one particular Western institution, which has spread across the globe, particularly during the 20th century—formal schooling.
 Using data from two natural experiments—along the Namibian-Angolan border and within lowland Bolivia—this talk will focus on how relatively small “dosages” of formal schooling may influence fundamental aspects of cognition and learning during childhood.
 Prior efforts in establishing these causal connections are often hampered by an extreme reliance on Western Educated Industrialized Rich Democratic (WEIRD) populations, where schooling has been mandatory and nearly universal for generations.
 In such ontogenetically novel environments, the impact of formal schooling on cognition and learning can easily be confused with species-wide maturational processes.
 Additionally, this talk will discuss how the research project puts findings into practice, how the team ensures communities have ownership of the research, and how communities can utilize findings beyond the tenure of our project.